-This year, the grant requests received from the three organizations (\$21,075) exceed the amount of available funding by approximately \$10,500.
+This year, the grant requests received from the four organizations (\$34,150) exceed the amount of available funding by approximately \$23,550.
 All organizations provide worthwhile services and support to Vancouver Animal Control and to Vancouver citizens, so partial funding is being recommended to support each request as described below.

-Greyhaven Exotic Bird Sanctuary is a bird rescue organization that takes in birds, both pet, farm and wild that come into the care of the shelter.
-These birds can range from barnyard chickens and roosters to parrots and budgies.
-Although the Vancouver Animal Shelter can house the occasional small bird, it is not capable of caring for most species of parrots.
+Greyhaven Exotic Bird Sanctuary is a bird rescue organization that takes in pet birds that come into the care of the shelter.
+These birds can range from parrots and budgies.
+Although the Vancouver Animal Control Shelter can house the occasional small bird, it is not capable of caring for most species of parrots.
 It is also very difficult to find appropriate placement for these animals since specialized care is unique to each species.
-Greyhaven has taken approximately 20 birds from the shelter in 2009 and at the current moment 6 in 2010.